iWebster28/amd-innovation-showcase-2022/readme.md

     - [ ] YouTube (Live and downloadable)
         - [ ] Download accelerator that preprocesses video for unique frames.
     - [ ] Teams (Live)
+    - [ ] Browser: Enable screenshotting even when tab is not active

 - [ ] Convert images to PDF slidedeck